 At Top Dog Obedience, we believe that a happy partnership with your dog begins with you taking the leadership role.
-We do not train with treats or clickers, but instead use appropriately timed leash corrections followed by lots of love and affection in order to teach your dog which behaviors are wanted and which behaviors are not allowed.
+We teach the dog to "yield" to pressure and then use appropriately timed leash corrections followed by lots of praise and affection in order to teach your dog which behaviors are wanted and which behaviors are not allowed.

 Being the leader

 Taking the leadership role means that you decide the boundaries and rules that will govern the relationship you have with your dog, and be consistent in your enforcement of these rules.
 Your dog will learn to respect your leadership, and you will build a mutually fulfilling life-long partnership with your dog.

 Training your dog takes time and practice.
 You will need to be consistent and practice reguarly to teach your dog how to behave the way you want.
 As you spend this time working together, you build mutual trust and gain a true canine partner that is a joy to be around.

 A socialized dog is one who can behave calmly, respectfully, and attentively in any situation.
 A socialized dog will pay attention to you regardless of what is happening around them.
 We do not believe that socialization means allowing your dog to greet and play with every dog or person he sees.
 In contrast, we believe a truly socialized dog is one who is focused on their handler regardless of the distractions.